 Avoid wood planters

-Avoid putting your stapeliads in wooden planters, since the wood planks are another of mealies’ favorite habitats.
-Presumably wooden planters have been treated against insects, but I'm not sure I trust this would be effective against mealybugs.
-To be honest I'm not sure I even trust wooden pallets which have been heavily treated!
+Avoid putting your stapeliads in wooden planters, since wood planks are another of mealies’ favorite habitats.
+Presumably wooden planters available commercially have been treated to protect against insects but I'm not sure I trust this would be effective against mealybugs.
+To be honest I'm not sure I even trust wooden shipping pallets, which are notoriously heavily treated against pests.

 Take it easy on water and fertilizer, or try an inorganic soil

 Think about it like trying to mimic what the plant would experience in nature versus pampering it.
 Pampering will invite mealybugs.
-In nature it has poor nutrients and it’ll get thirsty and shrivel sometimes.
-In fact, one of the more effective ways to discourage mealybugs is to use an inorganic soil.
+In nature the plants are accustomed to poor nutrients and will get thirsty and shrivel sometimes.
+In fact, one of the more effective ways to deter mealybugs is to use an inorganic soil.

 Back to blog